Aeshwi/Stroke_Prediction_System/README.md

 Perform Grid Search for Hyperparameter Tuning: Optimize model parameters using Grid Search with cross-validation to find the best performing model configurations.
 This process involves defining parameter grids for each model and evaluating the models with different parameter combinations to select the best model.

 # 4. Results
-Accuracy Score of each model: -
+Accuracy Score of each model: <br />
-● Random Forest: 0.95 <br />
+● Random Forest: 0.95
 ● Bagging Classifier: 0.80<br />
 ● AdaBoost: 0.95<br />
 ● XGBoost: 0.94<br />
 ● KNN: 0.89<br />

-# 5. Correlation Analysis
+# Correlation Analysis
 Perform a correlation analysis to identify highly correlated features.
 This helps in understanding the relationships between different variables and selecting the most relevant features for the model.

-# 6. Visualization
+# Visualization
 Visualize the data and model results using various plots such as scatter plots and heatmaps to gain insights into the data distribution and model performance.

-# 7. Conclusion
+# Conclusion
 The project successfully preprocesses the healthcare dataset, handles missing values, balances the dataset, scales features, and builds and evaluates multiple classification models to predict stroke occurrences.
 Hyperparameter tuning using Grid Search improves the model performance, and correlation analysis helps in selecting the most relevant features for the prediction task.